A unified diagrammatic approach to quantum transport in few-level junctions for bosonic and fermionic reservoirs: Application to the quantum Rabi model: Abstract

 \section{Abstract}

-We present a diagrammatic approach to quantum transport based on a master equation formalism in Liouville space.
-It can be applied to linear and nonlinear transport in generic multi-level junctions coupled to bosonic or fermionic reservoirs and presents a convenient perturbation expansion in the strength of the coupling between the reservoirs and the junction.
-The Redfield theory is recovered at second order, with the partial and full secular master equations discussed.
-Analytical, approximate expressions are provided up to fourth order for the steady-state boson transport that generalize to multi-level systems the known formula for the low-temperature thermal conductance in the spin-boson model.
+We apply the Nakajima-Zwanzig approach to open quantum systems to study steady-state transport across generic multi-level junctions coupled to bosonic or fermionic reservoirs.
+The method allows for a unified diagrammatic formulation in Liouville space, with diagrams being classified according to an expansion in the coupling strength between the reservoirs and the junction.
+Analytical, approximate expressions are provided up to fourth order for the steady-state boson transport that generalize to multi-level systems the known results for the low-temperature thermal conductance in the spin-boson model.
 The formalism is applied to the problem of heat transport in a qubit-resonator junction modeled by the quantum Rabi model.
 Nontrivial transport features emerge as a result of the interplay between the qubit-oscillator detuning and coupling strength.
 For quasi-degenerate spectra, nonvanishing steady-state coherences cause a suppression of the thermal conductance.